Claude Lightfoot: Political career

-While embroiled in the appeal process for his Smith Act conviction, Claude Lightfoot continued to be an active participant in the Communist Party USA.
-In 1958, while still serving as leader of the Illinois communist party, Lightfoot was elected to the national executive committee of the Communist Party USA whose leadership had been decimated by Smith Act convictions.
+While embroiled in the appeal process for his Smith Act conviction, Lightfoot continued to be an active participant in the Communist Party.
+In 1958, while still serving as leader of the Illinois communist party, Lightfoot was elected to the national executive committee of the Party whose leadership had been decimated by Smith Act convictions.
 Lightfoot would remain a dedicated servant to the national communist party for the rest of his life.